The 14 Best Affordable Dog Foods in 2023

 The quality of ingredients is generally the main reason behind the difference in price.
 Premium products usually include natural ingredients that can be traced back to the source.
 However, many brands are managing to cut down the cost without compromising quality.

-Is homemade dog food cheaper than commercial dog foods?
+Is homemade dog food cheaper than commercial dog food?

 Related: